Phil Nuytten

-René Théophile "Phil" Nuytten, (born August 13, 1941) is a Canadian entrepreneur, deep-ocean explorer, scientist, inventor of the Newtsuit, and founder of Nuytco Research Ltd.
+René Théophile "Phil" Nuytten OC OBC (13 August 1941 – 13 May 2023) was a Canadian entrepreneur, deep-ocean explorer, scientist, inventor of the Newtsuit, and founder of Nuytco Research Ltd.

-He has pioneered designs related to diving equipment, and has worked with NASA for more than 25 years on applications related to undersea and space technologies.
+He pioneered designs related to diving equipment, and worked with NASA for more than 25 years on applications related to undersea and space technologies.

 Today, his equipment is used by a wide range of organizations, including the National Geographic Society, NASA, and is standard for almost a dozen navies.

 Early life

-Nuytten was born in Vancouver, British Columbia, and is a Métis.
+Nuytten was born in Vancouver, British Columbia of Métis ancestry.
 He was subsequently formally adopted into the Kwakiutl nation.
-While still in his teens, he began to design diving gear, and opened the first dive shop in Western Canada.
+He began to design diving gear as a teenager, and opened the first dive shop in Western Canada at the age of 15.
+At the age of 16, he was one of the first two rescue divers on scene after the 1958 Second Narrows Bridge collapse.

 Career

-Nuytten has worked in numerous countries as a commercial diver.
-In his work for the commercial, scientific, and military industries, he has developed equipment and deep-water diving, and technical diving techniques.
+Nuytten worked in numerous countries as a commercial diver.
+In his work for the commercial, scientific, and military industries, he developed equipment and deep-water diving, and technical diving techniques.

 During the 1960s and 1970s, Nuytten was involved in the development of mixed-gas decompression tables.
 He was part of a team that accomplished the first 600 FSW (feet of seawater) ocean "bounce" dives on Project Nesco.

 In the 1970s, he co-founded Oceaneering International, Inc. This company became one of the largest underwater skills companies in the world.

-In 1983, Nuytten appeared on the cover of National Geographic Magazine due to his dives into arctic waters to HMS Breadalbane.
+In 1983, Nuytten appeared on the cover of National Geographic due to his dives into arctic waters to Breadalbane.

+Death

+Nuytten died the 13 May 2023 aged 81, his family releasing an obituary detailing the significance of his life and contributions to the scientific field.

 Media appearances

 Print

-Resulting from his contributions to marine diving technologies, Nuytten has appeared in the media numerous times, including: National Geographic Magazine, Time, Newsweek, Popular Science, Discovery, Fortune, Scientific American and Business Week.
+Resulting from his contributions to marine diving technologies, Nuytten appeared in the media numerous times, including: National Geographic, Time, Newsweek, Popular Science, Discovery, Fortune, Scientific American and Business Week.

 Film and television

-For twenty years, Nuytten has been featured in, and worked on the production of films and television programs based on technology he developed, such as:
+For twenty years, Nuytten was featured in and worked on the production of films and television programs based on technology he developed, such as: